SeenivasanBalakrishnan/weather-api/README.md

 # Weather API

 Hi!
-The Mock API was created for the **Weather Watch** assignment which is provided by the React JS trainer.
+The Mock API was created from *[json-server](https://github.com/typicode/json-server)** for the **Weather Watch** app assignment which is provided by the React JS trainer.
 As per the requirement, I have structured the mock data in the `db.json` file.
-By passing the queries, you can fetch the mock cities and weather reports as json format.
+And by passing the valuable queries, you can fetch the mock cities and weather reports as json format.

 ***Base API URL:*** https://my-json-server.typicode.com/SeenivasanBalakrishnan/weather-api/